Instructor: John P. Dickerson

 Students enrolled in the course should be comfortable with programming (for those at UMD, having passed CMSC216 will be good enough!) and be reasonably mathematically mature.
 The course itself will make heavy use of the Python scripting language by way of the Anaconda distribution and its conda package management system; we'll give some Python-for-data-science primer lectures early on, so don't worry if you haven't used Python before.
 Later lectures will delve into statistics and machine learning and may make use of basic calculus and basic linear algebra; light mathematical maturity is preferred at roughly the level of a junior CS student.

 There will be one written, in-class midterm examination.
 There will not be a final examination; rather, in the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly.
 This tutorial can be created individually or in a small group.
-We'll solidify details in class, but the tutorial will be a publicly-accessible website that provides an end-to-end walkthrough of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
+As described here, the tutorial will be a publicly-accessible website that provides an end-to-end walkthrough of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.

 Final grades will be calculated as: